 Many spinal cord injury victims become dependent on caregivers to perform what were once simple daily tasks.
 For families, this can often mean hiring in-home care or dedicating family members to the care of the injury victim.
 In both situations, there are costs associated with this care—to pay a caregiver or the loss of income that can occur when a family member stays at home to assist the injured victim.
 The victim is typically unable to work after the accident, which can leave families struggling to keep up with mounting bills.

 If you or someone you love has suffered a spinal cord injury due to someone else’s carelessness, there are many important physical, emotional, and financial considerations to be made.
 You don’t have to figure out what to do alone.
-The serious injury attorneys at the Morris James Personal Injury Group are here to help individuals and families throughout Delaware obtain compensation that can ensure your loved ones get the support they both need and deserve.
+The serious injury attorneys at the Morris James Personal Injury Group are here to help individuals and families throughout Delaware obtain the compensation that can ensure your loved ones get the support they both need and deserve.
 Call our office nearest you today to learn more about your options and what kinds of compensation may be available to you.